220321-NET/P1-doanleo/README.md

 StoreFront
 Orders
 Product
-Note
-Add as much models as you would need for your design
+Note: Add as much models as you would need for your design

 ------------
 Additional requirements